lpod/lpod-docs/level1-text-marks-and-indices.rst

   paragraph.set_bookmark("BM1", before="xyz")
   paragraph.set_bookmark("BM2", position=4)

-This method returns something in case of success (the returned value is just the ``odf_element`` corresponding to the new bookmark), or a null value otherwise.
+This method returns the new bookmark element (that is an ``odf_element``) in case of success, or a null value otherwise.

 When the bookmark must be put at the very end of the calling element, the ``position`` parameter may be set to ``end`` instead of a numeric value.